FAQS

 My child has dietary needs.
 Can they still come?

 Yes.
 We have catered for many children with lots of different dietary needs.
-What we ask is that you communicate your child's needs with us so we are able to ensure they are safe and well looked after.
+We ask that you communicate your child's needs with us before starting or as soon as the need has developed so we are able to ensure they are safe, and well looked after.

 My child has a dummy.
-Can they use this at Busy Bees?
+Can they use this at the setting?

-11:45 Story and song time for Caterpillars, Letters and Sounds for Butterflies.
+11:45 Circle times - story and song time for Caterpillars.
+Letters and Sounds, and activities for Butterflies.

 12:00 End of morning session.
-Doors open for parents to collect and drop off.
+Doors open for families to collect and drop off.